History of AEK Athens F.C.: 2016–17 season

-2016–17 season, part II

-Immediately after the removal of Ketsbaia, Jose Morais was hired, with the purpose for the team to play offensive football.
-As the season progressed the performances were getting worse with AEK staying far behind in the standings.
+AEK did not start the season well and after a 3–0 away loss to Olympiacos, Ketsbaia was sacked.
+Immediately after the removal of Ketsbaia, Jose Morais was appointed, with the aim of implementing an attacking style of football.
+As the season progressed the performances deteriorated with AEK staying far behind in the standings.
 Furthermore, Joleon Lescott was released from the club, with Ognjen Vranješ arriving in his place during the winter transfer period, while Vangelis Platellas also left.
-However, AEK their bad performances and Morais resigned in January.
+However, AEK continued their poor performances and Morais resigned in January.
+Manolo Jiménez returned to the club's bench after six years.
+AEK proceeded with the loan of Sergio Araujo.
+AEK improved their performances and managed to cover the lost ground, finishing at the fourth place and advanced to the play-offs.